API reference overview

 Errors

 Conventional HTTP status codes signal the outcome.
 2xx is success, 4xx is a problem with your request (a bad parameter, a failed validation, a missing scope) and 5xx is a problem on our side.
-Every error returns the same machine-readable envelope, with a type you can branch on and a request_id to quote to support.
+Every error returns the same machine-readable envelope — switch on code for precise handling and quote correlation_id to support.

 {